 True

 The code generates a dataset of size 2000 from a Geometric distribution with a probability parameter of 0.42.
-DistFit is used to estimate the Maximum Likelihood Estimation (MLE) parameter for the Geometric distribution based on the generated data.
+DistFit is used to estimate the parameter for the Geometric distribution using MLE.
 The fitted MLE parameter is 0.41, indicating the estimated probability parameter for the Geometric distribution.
 The GoF test statistics value is 12.44 which is less than critical value.
 Therefore, in this case, the null hypothesis (H0) is accepted, indicating that, at the 0.05 significance level, the Geometric distribution is considered a good fit for the observed data.

 Poisson Distribution

 The Poisson distribution models the number of events occurring within fixed intervals.
 DistFit estimates the rate parameter, '_lambda', through the MLE method.
-It is Applicable when dealing with count data in scenarios like the number of emails received in an hour.
-The following code is an example of using the DistFit package and perform a goodness-of-fit analysis for data generated from a Poisson distribution.
+It is applicable when dealing with count data in scenarios like the number of emails received in an hour or the number of customers arriving for a service.
+The following code is an example of using the DistFit package and performing a goodness-of-fit analysis for data generated from a Poisson distribution.

 import DistFit.distfit as dft